PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

 Deprecations and Removals
 =========================

 PennyLane is under continuous development and we sometimes need to make breaking changes to improve the library.
 When these breaking changes are necessary, we should make sure to give our users time to update their workflows to adhere to any new implementation before completely removing the old one.
+All ongoing and completed deprecations can be found in :doc:`the deprecations page <../deprecations>`.

 Deprecating a feature
 ---------------------